 Laparoscopic and open hernia incisional/inguinal and recurrent surgery

-Mr Muhammad Mustaque is a Consultant General Surgeon at the Bon Secours Hospital Tralee.
-Mr Mustaque graduated in 1994 and did his surgical training in Pakistan before receiving a Fellowship at the College of Physicians & Surgeons Pakistan 2000 (FCPS).
+Mr Muhammad Mushtaque is a Consultant General Surgeon at the Bon Secours Hospital Tralee.
+Mr Mushtaque graduated in 1994 and did his surgical training in Pakistan before receiving a Fellowship at the College of Physicians & Surgeons Pakistan 2000 (FCPS).

-Mr Mustaque has been working as a Consultant General Surgeon for the past five years with his most recent appointment having been in Cork University Hospital.
+Mr Mushtaque has been working as a Consultant General Surgeon for the past five years with his most recent appointment having been in Cork University Hospital.